SSantosLab/gw_workflow/README.md

 * `Y`: Turn on `SPECIALY4`
 * `F`: Turn on `FULLCOPY`
 * `O`: Fetch all files again, overwriting those already in the current directory (essentially re-does SE processing even if it has already been completed)
-* `t`: Run SE for a template image (exits after SE, skipping verification and diffimg)
+* `t`: Run only SE for a template image (exits after SE, skipping verification and diffimg)
 * `h`: Help

 ### Running subsets of the pipeline